Huang Qishan: Awards

 On October 7, 2013, Huang was awarded the title "Best Chinese Singer" at the tenth annual Huading Awards.

 In 2016, Huang was nominated for Best Mandarin Female Singer at the 27th Golden Melody Awards for her album "Xiao Xia".

-Family
+Personal life

 Huang's ex-husband is Taiwanese music creator Michael Tu, and some of his more famous compositions "Cutting Love" and "Listening To The Sea" (sang by A-Mei) are works after their divorce.
 The former was sung by Huang herself many years later on I Am a Singer (Chinese Season 1).
 The following year, Michael Tu became one of the expert jury members in the second season of I Am a Singer (Chinese Season 2).

+Huang converted to evangelical Protestantism in 2003, and received baptism a year later.
+In 2012, she began to study theology at Singapore's Baptist Theological Seminary.